Frequently Asked Questions

-Shaun is considered the pioneer of ice climbing in the Lake Superior Region and a modern day "Indiana Jones" type character.
+Shaun is considered the pioneer of rock and ice climbing in the Lake Superior Region and a modern day "Indiana Jones" type character.

 Our office is located in Batchawana Bay on the Chippewa River.
 Located 35 minutes north of Sault Ste.
 Marie, off Highway 17.
 Our office and "BIVI" lounge overlook Lake Superior.
 We offer a full or partial "GEAR RENTAL" program - boots, crampons, ice tools, helmets, etc. We now carry climbing gear such as biners, webbing, ice screws.
 We have a wide range of "Climbing and Mountaineering" journals, magazines, and videos.
 We sell Guidebooks to "Lake Superior" ice and have a wide assortment of maps, and Climbing-BETA!
 You can relax in our "BIVI" lounge, drink coffee and converse with other climbers.
 The Batchawana Area is the center of Ice on the East Shore of Lake Superior.
 The surrounding area is excellent for snow shoeing and skiing, so consider bringing them with you.
 In the summer bring your mountain bike and canoe or kayak.
 From our location we have easy access to over 200 climbs in the Montreal River, Batchawana and Agawa Canyon areas.